gbv/App-PAIA/README.md

     cpanm App::PAIA     # or 'sudo cpanm App::PAIA'

+To avoid SSL errors one should also install common certificates:

+    cpanm Mozilla::CA

 ### Prebuild packages

 Software packages for Debian and other Linux systems are not available yet.